grzesiekdev/forFun/README.md

 # hangman
-Simple hangman game made just for learn how to code in python. <br>
+Simple hangman game made just to learn how to code in python. <br>
 Written in Python 3.8